 A large majority of drops have duration 1 and no toppled cells; if we filter them out before plotting, we get a clearer view of the rest of the distribution.

 The distributions of

-For values between 1 and 100, the distributions are nearly straight on a log-log scale, which is indicative of a heavy tail.
-The gray lines in the figure have slope -1, which suggests that these distributions follow a power law with parameter α=1.
+For values between 1 and 100, the distributions are nearly straight on a log-log scale, which is characteristic of a heavy tail.
+The gray lines in the figure have slopes near -1, which suggests that these distributions follow a power law with parameters near α=1.

 For values greater than 100, the distributions fall away more quickly than the power law model, which means there are fewer very large values than the model predicts.
-One explanation is that this effect is due to the finite size of the sand pile, so we might expect larger piles to fit the power law better.
+One possibility is that this effect is due to the finite size of the sand pile; if so, we might expect larger piles to fit the power law better.

 Another possibility, which you can explore in one of the exercises at the end of this chapter, is that these distributions do not strictly obey a power law.
-But even if they are not power-law distributions, they are still heavy-tailed as we expect for a system in a critical state.
+But even if they are not power-law distributions, they might still be heavy-tailed.

 Another property of critical systems is fractal geometry.
 The initial configuration in Figure ?? (left) resembles a fractal, but you can’t always tell by looking.
 A more reliable way to identify a fractal is to estimate its fractal dimension, as we saw in Section ?? and Section ??.

 I’ll start by making a bigger sand pile, with

 It takes 28,379 steps for this pile to reach equilibrium, with more than 200 million cells toppled.